raim/segmenTier/README.md

 * Version 0.1.2:
-    - more general defaults in `processTimeseries` (`use.fft=FALSE`, `na2zero=FALSE`) allow to set-up time-series without any transformations for clustering
+    - more general defaults in `processTimeseries` (`use.fft=FALSE`, `na2zero=FALSE`) allow to set-up time-series without any transformations for clustering,
-    - Doc and vignette have been substantially re-worked
+    - Doc and vignette have been substantially re-worked.
+* Version 0.1.3:
+    - faster implementation of SNR calculation processTimeseries.

 ## Theory